Is this a gain, a loss, or a throwaway? Vahanna Tech Edge Acquisition I Corp. (VHNA) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Vahanna Tech Edge Acquisition I Corp.
-(NASDAQ:VHNA) dipped -4.93% to close Friday’s market session at $9.65, lower as compared to yesterday’s close.
-The stock price fluctuated between $8.95 and $10.36 throughout the trading session with the volume trading being 2839006 shares, which represented a significant variation when compared to the three months average volume of 245.19K shares.
-The firm’s stock price fluctuated -10.23% within the last five trades and -9.56% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -4.27% in the last 6 months and -7.48% was subtracted to its value over the previous 3 months.
-VHNA stock is trading at a margin of -9.60%, -9.11% and -6.12% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:VHNA) raised 20.73% to close Monday’s market session at $11.65, higher as compared to yesterday’s close.
+The stock price fluctuated between $10.03 and $14.10 throughout the trading session with the volume trading being 731082 shares, which represented a significant variation when compared to the three months average volume of 313.01K shares.
+The firm’s stock price fluctuated 8.78% within the last five trades and 9.18% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 15.46% in the last 6 months and 11.48% was added to its value over the previous 3 months.
+VHNA stock is trading at a margin of 9.66%, 9.90% and 13.36% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023